-Later, Ortiz formed the even heavier group Ankla.
+Later, Ortiz formed the even heavier group Ankla in Los Angeles California.
 In 2006, the band was signed to Bieler Brothers and released their first album “Steep Trails,” produced by Ortiz and Bob Marlette.
 By 2007, Ankla was touring with Ozzfest and making their way several times across the US, Canada, and Central and South America.
 Ankla’s single “Deceit” was on heavy rotation on Sirius Satellite Radio’s “Hard Attack” and quickly became a listener favorite.
 “Steep Trails” was #12 in Hard Attack’s list of “Top Metal Albums of 2006” as published in Revolver Magazine.

 Ramon began his solo career in 2012 with his self-titled album Ortiz, which reached the top 20 most-played tracks on Sirius XM Liquid Metal as published by Revolver Magazine.
 His second solo release Portal which featured a more proggressive sound was released in 2015.
 On 2019 his third solo effort the Ep Corozo was released featuring a deeper , heavier sound.Ramon was in charge of production and it was mixed and mastered by Francisco Paco Barrera at Mistique Red Studios .Its single Nuevo Nivel was in AZrockradio.com s Top Ten for 3 months after release eventually reaching the #1 position.